 These all can shrink your margins and impact profitability.

 Why does it happen?
-Because any companies attempt to manage their scheduling using outdated processes like: spreadsheets, whiteboards, sticky notes, and email, or relying on whatever is in one employee’s head.
+Because any companies attempt to manage their scheduling using outdated processes like spreadsheets, whiteboards, sticky notes, and email, or relying on whatever is in one employee’s head.

 Of, they’re using off-the-shelf software and still have problems.
-Scheduling has too many variables to make this type of software work like you need it to.
+Scheduling has too many variables to make this type of software work as you need it to.
 And you can still be stuck with workarounds and slow processes.